chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 type t = Fix of t Map.Make(String).t
 ```

 It's a map that maps strings (i.e. keys) to itself.
-The only the stop the
+The only way to stop the
 recursion is to bind a key to an empty map.
 And therefore, final level is values
 mapped to empty maps.